-The server where FortiClient EMS is installed should have an FQDN, such as ems.forticlient.com, and you must specify the FQDN in your SSL certificate.
+The server where you installed FortiClient EMS should have an FQDN, such as ems.forticlient.com, and you must specify the FQDN in your SSL certificate.

 If you are using a public SSL certificate, the FQDN can be included in Common Name or Subject Alternative Name.
 You must add the SSL certificate to FortiClient EMS.
-See Adding SSL certificates to FortiClient EMS for Chromebook endpoints on page 180.
+See Adding an SSL certificate to FortiClient EMS for Chromebook endpoints on page 197.
 You do not need to add the root certificate to the Google Admin console.

-If you are using a self-signed certificate (non-public SSL certificate), your certificate's $Subject\ Alternative\ Name\ must$ include DNS: <FQDN>, for example, DNS: ems.forticlient.com.
+If you are using a self-signed certificate (non-public SSL certificate), your certificate's $Subject\ Alternative\ Name\ must$ include DNS: FQDN>, for example, DNS: ems.forticlient.com.
 You must add the SSL certificate to FortiClient EMS and the root certificate to the Google Admin console to allow the extension to trust FortiClient EMS.
 See Adding root certificates on page 42.